jamf/NetSUS/docs/settings.md

 ## Certificates Settings
-Certificates Settings allows you to modify the server settings with either a Tomcat or Slapd certificate to be used for communication with the NetSUSLP Server.
+Certificates Settings allows you to modify the server settings with either a Tomcat or Slapd certificate to be used for communication with the NetSUSLP.

-1. Log in to the NetSUS server web application.
+1. Log in to the NetSUSLP web application.

 2. In the side navigation menu or in the mobile dropdown menu, click **Settings** <img height="20" src="images/thumbnails/settings_menu.png"> .